How to Apply Makeup to More

 Embrace a dewy look

-Now it’s time for the base, and Ana suggests theCode8 award-winning Radiate Beauty Balm.
+Now we have covered off the skincare side of things, its time to share some tips on applying makeup for mature skin.
+First, we start with the base, and Ana suggests theCode8 award-winning Radiate Beauty Balm.
 She always recommends using a dewy BB cream, as matte foundations tend to emphasise the depth of wrinkles rather than blur them.
-For mature faces, a BB cream will melt beautifully and feel like a second skin.
-The Radiate Beauty Balm in particular is very easy to blend and leaves your complexion looking healthy and plump.
+For mature skin, a BB cream will melt beautifully and feel like a second skin.
+The Radiate Beauty Balm, in particular, is very easy to blend and leaves your complexion looking healthy and plump.
 Infused with Pectin and Argan Seed Oil, it hydrates without looking greasy and the added SPF 15 will prevent any further signs of ageing.

-Sasha's top tip - apply makeup to more mature skins with a brush rather than fingers.
+Sasha's top tip - apply makeup to more mature skin with a brush rather than fingers.
 Fingers can tend to pull sagging or wrinkled skin, whereas brushes allow for a lighter touch.

 Less is more

-You can then mix tiny amounts of concealer and BB cream and apply to the parts of your face you feel need to be neutralised.
-Age spots can cause pigmentation and discoloration to occur on the cheeks, so a product like theCode8 Seamless Cover Skin Perfecting Concealer is perfect if you want high coverage but plenty of hydration.It’slight-diffusing encapsulated pigment spheres ensure you look radiant and never sallow, while still softening the appearance of your skin texture for a flawless finish.
+Our next piece of advise when it comes to makeup for mature skin is that you can mix tiny amounts of concealer and BB cream and apply to the parts of your face you feel need to be neutralised.
+Age spots can cause pigmentation and discolouration to occur on the cheeks, so a product like theCode8 Seamless Cover Skin Perfecting Concealer is perfect if you want high coverage but plenty of hydration.It’slight-diffusing encapsulated pigment spheres ensure you look radiant and never sallow, while still softening the appearance of your skin texture for a flawless finish.

 Use powder sparingly

 And there you have it.
 A simple routine you can follow for radiant skin that looks healthy and glows.
-Now you’ve learnthow to apply makeup to mature skin in this article, embrace your natural beauty.
+Now you’ve learnthow to apply makeup to mature skin , embrace your natural beauty.
 There’s nothing wrong with fine lines and wrinkles and while it’s lovely to blur imperfections, always remember your real features are beautiful just as they are.